cstjean/JukitLearnBase.jl/README.md

 end
 ```

-You can try it out with `ScikitLearn.CrossValidation.cross_val_score`.
-Models
-with more complex hyperparameter specifications should implement `clone`,
+Models with more complex hyperparameter specifications should implement `clone`,
 `get_params` and `set_params!` explicitly instead of using
 `@declare_hyperparameters`.